 - Physical activity is proven to release endorphins and stave off chronic disease.
 Yes, I want both of those!

-- We don’t all have to run marathons or do hardcore crossfit every day to be physically fit.
+- Fitness looks different for everybody.
+We don’t all have to run marathons or do hardcore crossfit every day to be fit.

 - Exercise does not have to hurt (unless you want it to).

-As a kid, I was “chunky” – ice cream every night, Kool-aid with meals, etc. Sometime in junior high, I decided that I wanted to look and feel fit, so I started exploring ways to improve my diet and exercise more.
+As a kid, I was “chunky”.
+Sometime in junior high, I decided that I wanted to look and feel fit, so I started exploring ways to improve my diet and exercise more.

 Since then, or for the last 25 years or so, I have been interested in the impact that food has on our well-being – both physical and mental health.
 In addition to earning BS and MS degrees in human nutrition, I have practiced several special diets (vegan, whole30, and others).
 Over the years I have watched fat diets come and go (even trying them out sometimes) and compiled my education and experience into way of eating and relating to food that works for me.